efsalvarenga/CV/index.md

 _Rio de Janeiro - Brazil (Apr 2009 - Apr 2014)_

 Responsible for the corporate supply chain management governance of 12 units across Brazil, and for liaising with asset management teams.
+- Defined standardised technical specification and supported the negotiation of warehouse services contracting and procurement, centralising contract management activities.
 - Optimised spare parts' inventory, looking at the failure history of assets, production security, material costs and logistics, through survival analysis modelling and Monte Carlo simulation.
 - Designed and implemented the national standard operating procedure for refineries' turnaround supply planning, minimising material waste and systematising cutoff dates for equipment and spares procurement.